-In 1903 Joseph began clearing the land around the mine, and with a blank check and the blessing of his father, and the support from his wealthy friends from Chicago, Joseph began making plans for the future.
+In 1903, Joseph began clearing the land around the mine, and with a blank check, the blessing of his father, and the support from his wealthy friends from Chicago, Joseph began making plans for the future.
 Among the Leiter family friends were super-rich Palmer Potter, Marshall Field, and George Pullman, who together made up a very large portion of the nation’s wealth.
-Along with the wealth came the prestige and power that could open a lot of important doors, and one of the doors that was always open was the door to the White House where the President often granted political favors through large financial contributions.
+Along with the wealth came the prestige and power that could open many important doors, and one of the doors that was always open was the door to the White House, where the President often granted political favors through large financial contributions.

-In 1880 George Pullman, the owner and founder of the Pullman railroad car and coach company, had built his own company town just south of Chicago, and the Leiters saw an opportunity to do the same thing in Franklin County.
-President Roosevelt always considered himself a country boy at heart and had a love for hunting and fishing, and the Leiters knew they had the area that would satisfy the President’s favorite pastime.
+In 1880, George Pullman, the owner and founder of the Pullman railroad car and coach company, built his own company town just south of Chicago, and the Leiters saw an opportunity to do the same thing in Franklin County.
+President Roosevelt always considered himself a country boy at heart and loved hunting and fishing, and the Leiters knew they had the area that would satisfy the President’s favorite pastime.
 Here on the Leiter property in Franklin County was an abundance of quail and ducks, buffalo and deer, and plenty of rabbits and squirrels, and they knew it was a perfect spot for the President to live.
-Joseph hired an architect familiar with the design for Washington DC, to come to Franklin County to design the town he planned to build.
+Joseph hired an architect familiar with the design for Washington, D.C., to come to Franklin County to design the town he planned to build.

-Bell and Zoller kept the town of Zeigler moving forward and it reached its peak in 1926 when it boasted a population of nearly 7,000 residents, 3,500 employees, and 174 businesses.
+Bell and Zoller kept the town of Zeigler moving forward, reaching its peak in 1926, boasting a population of nearly 7,000 residents, 3,500 employees, and 174 businesses.
 When the Great Depression hit the nation, few people in Zeigler recognized the impact of it.
-The Bank of Zeigler was one of only a few banks that survived the depression, by flying in large amounts of money from St. Louis.
-In an effort to show investors their desire for survival, the bank officials asked for, and received special permission and special plates from the US Treasury Department and printed their own money and put it into circulation.
+The Bank of Zeigler was one of only a few banks that survived the Great Depression by flying in large amounts of money from St. Louis, Missouri.
+In an effort to show investors their desire for survival, the bank officials asked for and received special permission and special plates from the US Treasury Department, printed their own money, and put it into circulation.
 However, businesses began moving from Zeigler, and with the decline in the coal industry, so many of the residents.

-During the early 1940s, a Memorial Board was erected on the circle that honored the men who were serving in the military.
+During the early 1940s, a memorial board was erected on the circle to honor the men who were serving in the military.
 It is surprising that the small town of Zeigler provided over 450 men to the military during the war efforts, and the board was later replaced with a stone monument that honored those who lost their lives in the wars.
-As the years passed the demand for coal continued to dwindle as did the population of Zeigler and today the town has a population of 1700 and is a mere shell of what it once was.
+As the years passed, the demand for coal continued to dwindle, as did the population of Zeigler, and today, the town has a population of 1700 and is a mere shell of what it once was.

-Today there is not a trace of the large coal mine, the mine office in the circle, or the hospital and company store.
+Today, there is no trace of the large coal mine, the mine office in the circle, or the hospital and company store.
 The large home Leiter built for his residence has been remodeled and is still located as a private residence on the circle.
 Once in awhile, the name of Joseph Leiter may be mentioned in a conversation between history buffs or from an elderly resident, but to the younger generation, Zeigler is just the small town where they live.
-They have no idea that their town was once within a human breath of becoming the home of the Presidential White House, and the nation’s capital.
+They have no idea that their town was once within a human breath of becoming the home of the Presidential White House and the nation’s capital.

-Approximately 550 Zeigler photographs of the town’s original buildings and early settlers dating from 1900 to 2000 have been collected by the people of Zeigler who put 100 of the best photos together in two volumes and have donated them to the city of Zeigler.
-A historical book of Zeigler titled, “The Town That Big Joe Built” was completed by this writer, and copies have been donated to the Zeigler Women’s Club who sells them.
+Approximately 550 Zeigler photographs of the town’s original buildings and early settlers dating from 1900 to 2000 have been collected by the people of Zeigler, who put 100 of the best photos together in two volumes and donated them to the city of Zeigler.
+A historical book of Zeigler titled “The Town That Big Joe Built” was completed by this writer, and copies have been donated to the Zeigler Women’s Club, which sells them.